StormMeansMe/StormMeansMe/README.md

 - 👋 Hi, I’m Justin
-- 👀 I’m interested in developing my skills to further my career!
+- 👀 I’m interested in developing my skills to further my career and I am working towards one day working in Game Development
 - 🌱 I’m currently pursuing a Bachelor of Science in Software Engineering @ WGU
 - 💞️ I’m looking to collaborate on Python, HTML/CSS/JS, and C#
 - 😄 Pronouns: He/Him